realityforge/knife-cookbook-doc/README.md

 Populate the `metadata.rb` of your cookbook according to Opscode's [documentation](http://docs.opscode.com/config_rb_metadata.html).
-Particular attention should be paid to documenting the recipes, attributes, platform compatibility and cookbook requirements (i.e. depends, recommends, suggests etc).
+Particular attention should be paid to documenting the platform compatibility and cookbook requirements (i.e. depends, recommends, suggests etc).
+Documentation for attributes and recipes can either be derived from scanning the source code or by explicit declaration in `metadata.rb`.

 #### Step 2